mahirdurmaz/mahirdurmaz/README.md

 - 🔭 I'm currently working on frontend development (HTML | CSS | JavaScript)
 - 🌱 I’m currently learning 3D Modelling, Motion Design, Graphic Design and Programming.
 - 🥅 2021 Goals: Improving myselft at programming and at other tools.
-- ⚡ Fun fact: I love to play video games and code.
+- ⚡ Fun fact: I love to play video games do sports and code.

 ### Connect with me: